 I recommend vitamins and drink lots of water.
 Also if you say your hair is brittle and dry?
 Are you dying/using heat on your hair?
 If you dye your hair I recommend you have a professional do it for you and try not to use heat on your hair everyday.
 Flat irons have been shown to make the hair more brittle.posted over 5 years ago

-Massage scalp, condition the tips of your hair to avoid breakage, dr. miracleposted almost 5 years ago
+Massage scalp, condition the tips of your hair to avoid breakage, dr. miracleposted over 5 years ago

 i use pantene beautiful lengths (purple) because it has really shown improvement in the growth of my hair. my hair’s grown 2 inches in the passed 4 months!posted over 4 years ago